MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

-This does not cause a `Detach` to occur.
+This doesn't cause a `Detach` to occur.
 Only the output device context is attached to the `CDC` object, and only it can be detached.

 ## <a name="releaseoutputdc"></a> `CDC::ReleaseOutputDC`